 Service |

-This column lists all the types of CWLP service (e.g., Electric, Electric Demand, Water, Fire Protection Line) for which you are being charged on this bill.
+This column lists all the types of CWLP services (e.g., electric, water, security lighting) for which are you are being charged on this bill.

 - If you are an electric customer, commercial customers are charged for two types of electricity use:

-- If you have any other type of service from CWLP, such as a Fire Protection Line or Security Lights, information relating to that service will appear in an appropriately labeled line in this Type of Service column, as well as in the bill detail lines of this bill.
+- If you have any other type of service from CWLP, such as a Fire Protection Line or Security Lights, information relating to that service will appear in this Service column.

 |